SafeDiscord/safediscord/README.md

 - [ ] learn how to do weighted search shenanigans for "this is the most common offense"
 - [ ] add roles to incoming troublemakers?
 - [ ] warn if account age is below threshold & IP is known VPN outlet
+- [ ] create gitignored file of guilds and their settings, probably in YAML